peterkuma/ccbrowse/README.md

 Internals
 ---------

-ccloud consists of two parts—a backend and a web application.
+ccbrowse consists of two parts—a backend and a web application.
 The backend is responsible for importing product files and serving tiles.
 The interface between the backend and the web application is defined by `profile.json`.